Blog, Newsletter, Past News

 The latest updates on this grant program and how to find out if a grave or cemetery is eligible for funding.

-The 2023-24 African American Cemeteries & Graves (AAC&G) Fund grant cycle is well underway, and we have received multiple applications for our standard maintenance grants that are based on the number of eligible graves present in each cemetery.
-As of publication we have issued 11 maintenance grants for a total disbursement of $53,260.00, and a list of successful applicants may be found at the end of this article.
+The 2023-24 African American Cemeteries & Graves Fund grant cycle is well underway, and we have received multiple applications for our standard maintenance grants that are based on the number of eligible graves present in each cemetery.
+As of publication we have issued 11 maintenance grants for a total disbursement of $53,260.00.
+A list of successful applicants may be found at the end of this article.
 We look forward to hearing from our existing grant recipients and to meeting new ones as the year goes by.

-It has also been our great privilege to issue block grant funds to two additional cemeteries for extraordinary maintenance projects: Oakland Baptist Church Cemetery in the City of Alexandria and Montpelier Burial Ground in Orange County.
-Funding issued to Oakland will be used to address professional headstone repair and cleaning as well as cemetery landscape care.
-Funding issued to Montpelier will be used to support ground penetrating radar (GPR) surveys of portions of the cemetery to identify potential unmarked gravesites.
-As of the publication of this article we have issued five extraordinary maintenance grants for a total disbursement of $74,680.00.
+It has also been our great privilege to issue block grant funds to two additional cemeteries for extraordinary maintenance projects.
+Funding issued to the Oakland Baptist Church Cemetery in the City of Alexandria will be used to address professional headstone repair and cleaning as well as cemetery landscape care.
+Funding issued to Montpelier Burial Ground in Orange County will be used to support ground penetrating radar surveys of portions of the cemetery to identify potential unmarked gravesites.
+As of publication we have issued five extraordinary maintenance grants for a total disbursement of $74,680.00.

 The Department’s African American Cemetery & Graves Fund provides grants to support the maintenance and care of cemeteries established on or before December 31, 1947, specifically for the interment of African Americans.
 The graves of any individuals born prior to 1900 (regardless of date of death) AND the graves of any individuals born after January 1, 1900 and interred prior to 1948 are considered eligible.
 Birth and/or interment dates may be confirmed through headstone inscriptions, vital records, church records, newspaper obituaries, and other information sources.
 We will also accept the results of ground penetrating radar (GPR).
 Initial grants will be made at a rate of $5 per eligible grave, and recipients are thereafter invited to apply for block grants to fund “extraordinary maintenance” projects.